ay106/CS-315-Final-Project/README.md

 # CS-315-Final-Project
 ### Background:
-users.
+TikTok has attracted attention due to its considerable influence on adolescent users.
 Despite its popularity, concerns linger over the platform’s algorithm, which tends to surface limited news content, highlighting the challenges of algorithmic news dissemination and its impact on user engagement with